whaleen/Textpattern-Bootstrap/README.md

 This is not a theme per se.
 It is meant for fresh installs by designers and developers who generally begin a Textpattern project with empty pages and forms.

 It does have a few components that a Textpattern designer will be able to use right off.
 Namely, responsive scaffolding, a navigation bar, a series of 'content-goes-here' blocks, and a footer.
 The 'content-goes-here' blocks are set up to illustrate the way in which all div elements will tile throughout your responsive design.
-They are also meant to be placeholders for called forms via the txp:output_form tag.
-Take em or leave em.
+They are also meant to be placeholders for calling forms via the txp:output_form tag.
+Try some out.
+Develop some to your purpose.
+Delete the unused.

 ### Forms with the prefix *snip* (snip_breadcrumbs, snip_fixed_navigation, etc…)